 The way I see it, there are several key things to remember.

 So there you have it.
-Its definitely not too late for manufacturers to get into the AR game, but in today's environment it must be done more strategically.
-When you reach market saturation like we have with ARs, manufacturers really have to focus on setting themselves apart in some significant way in order to create consumer demand.
+It’s definitely not too late for manufacturers to get into the AR game, but in today’s environment, it must be done more strategically.
+When you reach market saturation as we have with ARs, manufacturers really have to focus on setting themselves apart in some significant way in order to create consumer demand.